 We have an editable scheme of work which covers the most popular options – Beliefs and teachings and practices - Christianity, Islam and Judaism; and religion, philosophy and ethics - Christianity.
 The scheme of work gives content, number of lessons, suggested sources, suggested resources and activities.

-There is also the newly published ‘Assessment story: exploring our question papers’ – this explains about the course, question papers, teacher support, assessment objectives, assessment structure, different papers, the command words and marking.
+There is also the new assessment guide, ‘Assessment story: exploring our question papers’ – this explains about the course, question papers, teacher support, assessment objectives, assessment structure, different papers, the command words and marking.

 Here are some useful web links to other organisations resources: